 The amount of kneading the dough receives will alter the duration of the following stages.
 If the dough is well-kneaded, the bulk fermentation time is reduced.

 Some recipes follow a “no-knead” technique.
-This is where the ingredients are gently incorporated before placed in a bowl to develop.
-In this instance, the dough is left for a long period (8 hours plus) where is forms the structure and flavour it requires naturally.
+This is where the ingredients are gently incorporated before being placed in a bowl to develop.
+In this instance, the dough is left for a long period (8 hours plus) where it forms the structure and flavour it requires naturally.

 Towards the end of mixing extra ingredients can be added that would crush if added at the start.
 Common additions include; dried fruit, olives, cheese and herbs.